armandosunny/EcoNicheS/README.md

 -----

-# First things first, pre-requisites to use EcoNiches
+# First things first: pre-requisites to use EcoNiches

 To use EcoNicheS it is necessary to have 64-bit rJava installed.
 However, this involves downloading different versions depending on the operating system of your computer.